[Investigation] Exposed: Who were Russia's spies at Nato HQ?

 Spy-catcher?

-Filippenok, who used to live in St. Petersburg in Russia was, according to Russian phone records examined by the Dossier Center, a member of unit 55297 of Russia's domestic spy service, the FSB.
+Filippenok, who used to live in St. Petersburg in Russia, was, according to Russian phone records examined by the Dossier Center, a member of unit 55297 of Russia's domestic spy service, the FSB.

 And that unit is the FSB's Military Counterintelligence Directorate for the Western Military District.